AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 }
 ```

-The returned result contains multiple fields, with the request field being the request body when the task was initiated, while the response field is the response body returned after the task is completed, consistent with the requests and responses of the Luma Videos Generation API.
+The returned result contains multiple fields, with the request field being the request body when the task was initiated, while the response field is the response body returned after the task is completed, consistent with the requests and returns of the Luma Videos Generation API.
 The field descriptions are as follows.

 - `id`: The ID of the video task generated, used to uniquely identify this video generation task.
 - `video_id`: The unique identifier of the video in the queried video task, which needs to be passed when performing extension operations on the video next time.